 Writing, as a tool of thought, should be done daily in as many subjects as possible.
 Logic should be taught implicitly in the various subjects through similarity and difference, essentializing, determining cause and effect, analysis and synthesis, induction, and deduction.

-reality — knowledge is knowledge of an objective reality;
+reality: knowledge is knowledge of an objective reality;

-values– all knowledge has a value component, a use in attaining the values needed for human life.
+values: all knowledge has a value component, a use in attaining the values needed for human life.

 The implications are that one needs to present bite-sized units of knowledge appropriate to the audience’s context; the pieces need to be integrated into larger units and into the whole of a person’s knowledge; the purpose and value of what you are teaching needs to drive your presentation; and you need to keep your audience focused on success and their own efficacy, and keep alive (through praise, rewards, and good direction) the burning desire to achieve and move forward — and to look at failures and weaknesses as things that are in the process of improvement.

-Fundamentally, a proper education rests on the principles that (1) man is a rational animal (and an individual), (2) reason is man’s means of survival and method of cognition, (3) reason is volitional, (4) sense perception is valid, automatic and is the base of all our knowledge, and (5) the external world is intelligible, lawful, and independent of consciousness.
+Fundamentally, a proper education rests on the principles that (1) a human is a rational animal (and an individual), (2) reason is our human means of survival and method of cognition, (3) reason is volitional, (4) sense perception is valid, automatic and is the base of all our knowledge, and (5) the external world is intelligible, lawful, and independent of consciousness.

 The “cash value” is that a proper education, based on rational principles, will teach students to be self-reliant, independent, objective, purposeful, responsible, social, and value-oriented adults.